Cgruppo/FBPay/README.md

 fbpay
 =====

-example of how to do payments on facebook using react.js and parse.
+how to do payments on facebook using react.js and parse.
 Clone this and:
 - set up your app id in the cloud/fbconfig.js file
 - set up your parse info in the cloud/parseconfig.js file